 - If you like Pop Music, Soul Music, or EWF’s groundbreaking hybridization of the two, you have to love these classic albums from the ’70s

 Every track Maurice White ever produced was a testimony to his deep understanding and prodigious talent for crafting the perfect pop song, complete with arrangements for nine pieces as tight as the matching sequined suits the band wore.
 Fortunately for us analog types, EWF was an audiophile-oriented band, producing some of the best sounding ’70s multi-track recordings of the day.
-Getaway is killer on this copy.
+After the Love Is Gone is killer on this copy.

-There may in fact be a few too many multi-tracks, causing the typical copy of the record to get strident and congested in the loud vocal passages, contributing to the somewhat hot upper mids in some of the mixes (which is no doubt the fault of George Massenburg, whose engineering on even his best days tends to be somewhat sparkly).
+There may in fact be a few too many tracks, causing the typical copy of the record to get strident and congested in the loud vocal passages, contributing to the somewhat hot upper mids in most of the mixes (which may be the fault of George Massenburg, whose engineering on even his best days tends to be somewhat sparkly).

-Even though we are not in the business of selling typical copies — what we offer are very good ones at the very least, and superb ones at the upper end of the range — we should be clear that these problems can be heard to some degree on even the best copies we auditioned.
+Even though we are not in the business of selling typical copies — what we offer are very good ones at the very least, and superb ones at the upper ends of our price range — we should be clear that these problems can be heard to some degree on even the best copies we auditioned.

 What we are looking for is sound that is as rich, smooth, sweet, and tonally correct as we can find.
 It doesn’t have to be perfect; it really can’t be anyway.
-It just has to be the best we can find after going through a big pile of copies, because if we can’t find it I don’t know how anyone else can.
-It’s the same process no matter who does it, and who else does it at this scale but us?
-It may not take a village, but it at least takes a sizeable crew to sort through a dozen or more copies of the same album time and time again.
+It just has to be the best we can find after going through a big pile of copies, because if we can’t find it I don’t know how anyone else could.
+It’s the same process no matter who does it, and who else does it but us? (more…)